legendu-net/blog/misc/content/2019/04/kubernetes-tips/kubernetes-tips.markdown

 Run command in a pod.

   kubectl exec -it pod_name -n your_namespace -- /bin/bash

+Copy files to a pod.

+  kubectl -n your_namespace cp local_path_1 ... local_path_n pod_name:/destination/dir/

+Copy files to a pod.

+  kubectl -n your_namespace cp pod_name:/some/path/1 pod_name:/some/path/2 /local/destination/dir

 Delete a pod.
 Notice that a new pod will be created to replace the deleted pod